Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 blasphemy.
 It would have been possible, for example, to say BIG BROTHER IS UNGOOD.
 But this statement, which to an orthodox ear merely conveyed a self-evident absurdity, could not have been sustained by reasoned argument, because the necessary words were not available.
-Ideas inim- 390 1984 ical to Ingsoc could only be entertained in a vague wordless form, and could only be named in very broad terms which lumped together and condemned whole groups of heresies without defining them in doing so.
+Ideas inimical to Ingsoc could only be entertained in a vague wordless form, and could only be named in very broad terms which lumped together and condemned whole groups of heresies without defining them in doing so.
 One could, in fact, only